-Restriction: SNMP support is not provided for OSA-Express2 10 Gigabit Ethernet or any OSA-Express3 features.
-However, it does provide support for OSA-Express2 Gigabit Ethernet and 1000Base-T features.
-The preferred method of obtaining SNMP data is through the OSA Direct SNMP subagent as described in "The OSA-Express Direct SNMP Subagent" on page 33.
+Restriction: SNMP support is not provided for OSA-Express2 10 Gigabit Ethernet.
+However, it does provide support for OSA-Express2 Gigabit Ethernet and 1000Base-T, and all OSA-Express3 features.

-See "Set up the Communications Server SNMP TCP/IP subagent" on page 64 and z/OS Communications Server: IP Configuration Guide.
+See "Set up the Communications Server SNMP TCP/IP subagent" on page 60 and z/OS Communications Server: IP Configuration Guide.
 For a complete description of the SNMP TCP/IP subagent support for OSA-Express management data, see the SNMP chapter of IP System Administrator's Commands in your Communications Server library.